COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 The purpose of this document is to explain how to install and uninstall security COTS on nodes.

-There is 5 COTS that are currently deployed in order to provide sucurity to the infrastructure.
+There are 5 COTS that are currently deployed in order to provide security to the infrastructure.

 - AuditD